gerardkok/puppet-transip/README.md

 $ sudo /opt/puppetlabs/puppet/bin/gem install bundler
 $ sudo /opt/puppetlabs/puppet/bin/gem install transip
 ```
-Because the `dns_record` type does not reference this gem, it shouldn't be needed to install it for use with Puppet Server on your puppet master.
+Because the `transip_dns_entry` type does not reference this gem, it shouldn't be needed to install it for use with Puppet Server on your puppet master.

 ### Beginning with puppet-transip